-The College of Engineering offers more than 30 degree programs and minors.
+The College of Engineering offers more than 30 engineering degrees, minors and certificate programs.
 Explore degree requirements, admissions information and career opportunities and find the program that's right for you.

 Chemical engineers apply the basic principles of chemistry, physics, biology, mathematics and related engineering disciplines to the production of goods and materials for society.